Cisco Live's Biggest News and Revelations | Enterprise Security Today

 Programmable Switches and IoT

-Cisco also introduced its new line of programmable switches, dubbed the Catalyst 9000 (pictured above), as part of the network intuitive focus.
+Cisco also introduced its new line of programmable switches, dubbed the Catalyst 9000, as part of the network intuitive focus.
 The switches allow network administrators to prioritize certain types of network traffic over others.

 For example, a switch could be programmed to prioritize video data during an event that is being live-streamed.
 While the use of programmable network components is nothing new for Cisco, the new line of switches appears to reinforce the idea that programmable networks are the way of the future.